 So what’s a guy to do?
 Throw in the non-iron towel?

 Not us.
 Instead, we created SafeCotton, a cutting-edge technology that delivers true non-iron fabric with none of the dangers.
-Thanks to a revolutionary redesign of the molecular treatment process, no formaldehyde is used.
-At all.
-Ever.
+Thanks to a revolutionary redesign of the molecular treatment process, our process virtually removes chemicals and wrinkles.

 It’s the kind of safer, softer breakthrough your closet’s been waiting for.
 With options ranging from classic (Blue French Cuff, White) to casual (Pink/Blue Overcheck, Americana) these non-irons will keep your collar crisp well past closing time, no matter the occasion.